navilan/navilan.in/web/navilan.in/site/en/writings/2025/2025-01-16-intellectual-india.md

 A culture of inquiry, Mimamsa, begins by acknowledging the richness and the source of this land's intellectual greatness.

 Vedanta, one of the most recent and most popular segment of this intellectual map is often misunderstood as "The end of knowledge" as *Veda* is knowledge and *Anta* is usually the ending.
 However, *Anta* has other meanings - one in particular is very closely related to inner / root / core / origin.
-So, in many ways Vedanta is the inquiry into the root of the Vedas or in other words, a quest to find the truth in Vedas.
+So, in many ways, Vedanta is the inquiry into the root of the Vedas or in other words, a quest to find the truth in Vedas.
 Hence the alternate name, *Uttara Mimamsa*.

 <center>